Trending

 “What we don’t want is a for-profit buyer who seeks to further deregulate the buildings, and what we certainly don’t want is more apartments warehoused while we’re in the midst of a historic housing crisis,” Councilmember Erik Bottcher, whose district includes the West 45th Street building, told Gothamist.

-This Land Is Ours, a community housing group, is considering purchasing the building with other affordable housing investors, Gothamist reported.
-The project director said, however, that it could take up to a year to put together funding for purchase.
+This Land Is Ours, a community housing group, told Gothamist it had toured the property and is considering purchasing the building with other affordable housing investors.
+However, the group’s project director said it could take up to a year to put together funding for purchase.

 Emily Davis